dragonflydb/dragonfly/README.md

    `keys` is a dangerous command.
 We truncate its result to avoid blowup in memory when fetching too many keys.
  * `dbnum` - maximum number of supported databases for `select`.
  * `cache_mode` - see [Cache](#novel-cache-design) section below.
  * `hz` - key expiry evaluation frequency.
-Default is 1000.
-Lower frequency uses less cpu when idle at the expense of precision in key eviction.
+Default is 100.
+Lower frequency uses less cpu when idle at the expense of slower eviction rate.
  * `save_schedule` - glob spec for the UTC time to save a snapshot which matches HH:MM (24h time). default: ""
  * `keys_output_limit` -  Maximum number of keys output by keys command. default: 8192